-The position of Chair will be elected by a majority of the Board at the first meeting of the applicable calendar year during the term of the Board.
+The position of Chair will be elected by a majority of the Board at the first meeting of the applicable calendar year during the first year and the third year of the Board term.
 The Chair will serve for a two-year term and until a successor is elected.
 A Board Member may not serve as Chair for more than 3 consecutive (two year) terms.